-It seems the world has gone crazy lately for the powerful anti inflammatory spice that is turmeric, and for good reason, as its protection against diseases is now becoming increasingly apparent.
-In this post I will go into more detail about turmeric benefits and side effects, and give you a recipe for the tasty and healing homemade turmeric paste that I eat every day to boost my health which can be enjoyed by the whole family.
+It seems the world has gone crazy lately for the powerful anti inflammatory spice that is turmeric, and for good reason as its protection against diseases is now becoming increasingly apparent.
+In this post I will go into more detail about turmeric benefits and side effects, and also give you a recipe for the tasty and healing homemade turmeric paste that I eat every day to boost my health and which can be enjoyed by the whole family.

 What is turmeric used for?

 Healthful turmeric is a plant of the ginger family – also known as Zingiberaceae it is native to India and south east Asia where it is eaten every day and used in many dishes.
 It is also used traditionally in Chinese and Indian medicine as a powerful antioxidant and anti inflammatory.